Getting Started with EntropyScaling.jl

 Plotting functionality is available through extensions to Makie.jl and Plots.jl.
 In particular, "entropy scaling" plots, i.e. the scaled transport property $Y^s$ as function of the scaled entropy $s^s$, can easily be created as described below.

-plot(model::AbstractEntropyScalingModel, dat::TransportPropertyData; kwargs...)
+plot_scaling(model::AbstractEntropyScalingModel, dat::TransportPropertyData; kwargs...)

-plot!(model::AbstractEntropyScalingModel, dat::TransportPropertyData; kwargs...)
+plot_scaling!(model::AbstractEntropyScalingModel, dat::TransportPropertyData; kwargs...)

-plot!(axis, model::AbstractEntropyScalingModel, dat::TransportPropertyData; kwargs...)
+plot_scaling!(axis, model::AbstractEntropyScalingModel, dat::TransportPropertyData; kwargs...)

 Plots the scaled transport property as a function of the entropy-scaling variable (e.g. the reduced entropy).
 The entropy scaling model as well as the scaled transport property data are shown.